 Lana Manis was born, raised, and continues to live in the Upper Cumberland Mountains of Tennessee.
 Married with three children, she enjoys the ways of country life, tending to chickens and turkeys, planting vegetable and flower gardens, and working to keep traditions of old alive in the hearts of others.

 Manis is a self-taught artist who loves finding beauty in simplest of everyday things, especially those things of earlier times.
 Her handmade works include 18th and 19th century style pincushions, dolls, and needle works.
 Her designs have been published in various magazines including Victoria, Arts & Crafts, Create & Decorate, and most recently, Early American Life.

-to all of our current subscribers.
+August 2017 issue of Early American Life with the new 2017 Directory of Traditional American Crafts to all of our current subscribers.
 The postal service advises you should allow up to three weeks for delivery,

-so subscribers should have their copies of our new April issue by the first week of March.
-If you're not yet a subscriber, there's still time to make April the first issue of your new subscrption.
+so subscribers should have their copies of our new August issue by the first of July.

-All new web subscriptions will start with the April 2017 issue.
+All new web subscriptions will start with the Christmas 2017 issue.
 Call us at 800-446-1696 if you have other subscription requirements.

 If you’re a history buff, Moore’s Tavern will surely impress.
 Once a tavern in the late 1700s, this 3-story estate offers 10 bedrooms, 8 wood burning fireplaces, and nearly 7,000 square feet of living space.. $625,000.